 In March 2017, parts of Virginia experienced fierce storms that unleashed 60 mph wind gusts and this type of damaging hail.
 Here in Stafford, the winds blew large jawbreaker size hail completely horizontal and straight into our home denting our air conditioning units, shredding window screens, punching holes across our vinyl siding, and sending roof shingles flying around the yard.
 It sounded and felt like the polar express was roaring past us!
 I’ve never experienced anything quite like it.

-After my husband and I took pictures and filed an insurance claim, we wondered about the extent of our roof damage.
+After my husband and I took pictures, we wondered about the extent of our roof damage.
 So I asked the experts here at NNINS to help us with some of our questions.
-They knew exactly how hail can damage a roof and I’m sharing this good-to-know insider information!
+They knew exactly how hail can damage a roof and I’m sharing this good-to-know insider information.
 Here’s what we found out.

 How can I tell if the roof was damaged?